-History of Town Planning

-Staff Contact: Dr R. Freestone C3 S2
+History of Town Planning Staff Contact: Dr R. Freestone C3 S2

-Planning theories and practices before the Industrial Revolution and in the late 19th and early 20th century.
-The birth and development of the town planning profession in Australia and overseas.
-The development of Australian towns and suburbs.
+Planning theories and practices in the late 19th and 20th century.
+The origins and evolution of town planning ideas and ideology in Australia and overseas.
 Recent planning theories and practices.
-The material is covered through lectures, essay projects and discussion seminars.
+The material is covered through lectures, projects, discussion seminars and field-trips.

-Environmental Science 1

-Staff Contact: Dr P. Murphy C3 S1
+Environmental Science 1 Staff Contact: Dr P. Murphy C3 S1

-Elements of the bio-physical environment which may have direct significance for people and their occupation of the earth.
+Elements of the biophysical environment which may have direct significance for people and their occupation of the earth.
 These elements are considered both as controls on peoples' activities and as targets for society's impacts, in ways relevant to the work of urban and regional planners.
 Physical processes directly related to planning problems; human occupation of areas subject to natural hazards; impact of urbanization on the environment; environmental issues in general; skills in map interpretation.

-Transportation Planning

-Staff Contact: Dr T. Lukovich C4 S2
+Transportation Planning Staff Contact: Dr T. Lukovich

+C4 S2

 The relationship between the planning and management of transport and the planning and management of land-use and the environment.
 Transport demand and supply at strategic, tactical and operational levels; networks; policies for the integrated management of precincts, corridors and centres; transport assessment of development applications; environmental assessment of transport proposals.
-At least one computer application is tested, and there are one further assignment and a number of small exercises to develop basic skills in analysis.
+At least one computer application is tested, and there are further assignments and exercises to develop basic skills in analysis.

-Urban Design Staff Contact: Dr T. Lukovich C4 S2
+Urban Design Staff Contact: Prof A. Cuthbert C4 S2